junguler/ffmpeg-examples/README.md

 [primitive](https://github.com/fogleman/primitive), [geometrize](https://github.com/Tw1ddle/geometrize-lib-example) and [gmic](https://gmic.eu/) for applying different filters to our image sequences

-a terminal with access to bash or zsh, if you are on windows this does not come by default but it's very easy to install and use, there are many projects dedicated to bringing bash and other posix tool to linux. among them i recommend: [cygwin](https://www.cygwin.com/), [git for windows](https://gitforwindows.org/), [msys2](https://www.msys2.org/) or wsl/2 if you are a little more advanced
+a terminal with access to bash or zsh, if you are on windows this does not come by default but it's very easy to install and use, there are many projects dedicated to bringing bash and other posix tool to windows. among them i recommend: [cygwin](https://www.cygwin.com/), [git for windows](https://gitforwindows.org/), [msys2](https://www.msys2.org/) or wsl/2 if you are a little more advanced

 ## first step, download a video
 ```